pratieklndubey/Ledger/README.md

         5. Excute the shortcut/run_server.bat.<br/>
         6. Manage your finances seamlessly.

 !.
-Gold and Silver prices are for Delhi, India, you can change it to any other place in the respective python files.
+Gold and Silver prices are for Delhi, India, you can change it to any other place in the respective python files.<br/>
 !.
 Stock prices are for NSE (Nifty) only.

 Account lists